claudiunderthehood/ESP32DeautherTool/README.md

 ## Credits

 This project was not the first one, there were other that came before this.
 I did this version because i saw few Deauthers made with ESP-IDF so i wanted to give it a shot.
 Special thanks to [stblr](https://github.com/JulianStiebler) who has helped me figure out how to bypass the sanity check function that was blocking the deauth frame.
-These are the other Deauther projects that inspired this so go and check them out.
+These are the other Deauther projects that inspired this so go and check them out:

 - [ESP32-Deauther](https://github.com/tesa-klebeband/ESP32-Deauther) by tesa-klebeband